alexfernandez/alexfernandez.github.io/2023/job-search.md

 If I can help you in any way,
 [let me know](mailto:alexfernandeznpm@gmail.com).
 Looking forward to referring many of you to TinyBird 😉

+## 🙏 Acknowledgements

+Thanks to Dionisio Cortés, Jesús Leganés and Álvaro Moya for reviewing the article.
+And eternal thanks to Álex, Roberto, César, Ane, Mark, Jesús, Abel, Eduardo, Adrián and Javi for their respective referrals.